Eschatologue/CM_wiki/docs/campaign/player-chr/ichi.md

 **Spatial Jump**{.inl} As a **:rsc-b: Bonus Action**{.rsc}, you can bend space arround you and Teleport up to 30 feet to an unoccupied space you can see.
 You can't do so again until you finish a **:rest-short: Short** or **:rest-long: Long Rest**, unless you spend 1 use of your Fighting Spirit.
 { .indt }

+### Level 10: Ablative Intertia

+Your presence alone distort the space arround you.

+Area within 10 ft. of you is considered a Dificult Terrain, you can choose whenever a creature is affected by this feature.